buildingSMART/IFC4.x-IF/tests/STN01/README.md

 ## Intent
-This test case addresses the **export** of the required IFC entities for the exchange of data related to **Stationing on one alignment-1**.
+This test case addresses the **export** of the required IFC entities for the exchange of data related to **Stationing on alignment without broken chainage**.

 <details><summary>Main IFC concept involved in this test</summary>